The Scheduling Office is closed and will reopen in January 2018

 RSVP/AARP Tax-Aide Program

 RSVP/AARP Tax Aide provides free federal and state (Maryland) tax preparation services for low-to-moderate income taxpayers who live or work in Montgomery County.
 Special attention is given to those 60 years old and older.
 Our program runs during tax season.

 The program has more than 100 volunteers who are trained to prepare simple tax forms.
 Each year we prepare nearly 5,000 federal and state returns.
+Please note that this year we are only able to prepare 2016 returns.
 The AARP flier provides more information on which returns are considered simple and which are too complex (out-of-scope) for the program.
 Please read this information before making an appointment.
 Taxpayers with complex tax returns will be advised to seek paid tax assistance.

 The RSVP/AARP Tax Aide program prepares taxes at more than 20 different locations across Montgomery County.

 Click here for a list of locations with appointments in 2017.